-For MedChem/Probe Discovery, a well-defined probe needs to be presented.
-The definitions of the probe will typically include desirable potency and/or selectivity goals.
-Furthermore, robust and operational quantitative screens or assays need to be presented in order to achieve the investigator’s stated goals.
+For discovery projects, the desired characteristics of the chemical probe for biological study needs to be defined.
+Desired characteristics of the probe will typically include desirable potency and/or selectivity goals.
+A robust and operational quantitative screen or assay needs to be available in order to achieve the investigator’s stated goals.
 Probe development works best if the assay has a capacity commitment and if at least one non-phenotypic screen can be used as a primary assay or to confirm results.
-For new investigators, the MDSC has a pilot project program administered through the VICB that can provide limited support for preliminary results in support of grant applications.
-Pilot project support is provided with the understanding that a grant proposal will be written with MDSC researchers and that further (charged) use of the MDSC facility is highly likely.
-Charges for probe discovery campaigns often require a monthly negotiated fraction of a senior scientist FTE.
-A generic anticipated work flow for MedChem/Probe Discovery projects is illustrated below.